prmanna/tech-book/content/docs/Programming-tips/c++.md

 vector<data_type> vectorName;
 ```
 **Commonly used Vector Functions**
-push_back() – It is used to insert the elements at the end of the vector.
++ push_back() – It is used to insert the elements at the end of the vector.
-pop_back() – It is used to pop or remove elements from the end of the vector.
++ pop_back() – It is used to pop or remove elements from the end of the vector.
-clear() – It is used to remove all the elements of the vector.
++ clear() – It is used to remove all the elements of the vector.
-empty() – It is used to check if the vector is empty.
++ empty() – It is used to check if the vector is empty.
-at(i) – It is used to access the element at the specified index ‘i’.
++ at(i) – It is used to access the element at the specified index ‘i’.
-front() – It is used to access the first element of the vector.
++ front() – It is used to access the first element of the vector.
-back() – It is used to access the last element of the vector.
++ back() – It is used to access the last element of the vector.
-erase() – It is used to remove an element at a specified position.
++ erase() – It is used to remove an element at a specified position.
++ size()

 - `vector_name[i]` gets or sets item stored at index `i`, `O(1)`
 - `emplace_back(item)` adds item to the end of the vector, [amortized](https://stackoverflow.com/questions/200384/constant-amortized-time) `O(1)`